mllg/checkmate/README.md

 just to discover after minutes of debugging that you simply passed a wrong argument?

-Blaming the laziness of the package author for not doing such standard checks (in a weakly typed language such as R) is at least partially unfair, as R makes theses types of checks cumbersome and annoying.
+Blaming the laziness of the package author for not doing such standard checks (in a dynamically typed language such as R) is at least partially unfair, as R makes theses types of checks cumbersome and annoying.
 Well, that's how it was in the past.

 Enter checkmate.